Ast3risk-ops/blog/content/about/index.md

 - Any external embeds will be subject to their respective terms, which will be shown under the embed load button.

+- Some images are hosted on [Tixte](https://tixte.com), and are under their [privacy policy](https://tixte.com/legal/privacy).

+- Any local image files are hosted on [Cloudflare Pages](https://pages.dev) alongside the rest of the site.
+Cloudflare's [privacy policy](https://www.cloudflare.com/privacypolicy/) applies.

 # Licensing

 My content is under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en).
 Here's a summary of the license: